FAQs for web design, SEO, hosting, etc

 Questions about Targa

-When embarking on a web design project for new clients which is less than £1000, we ask for 25% up front, and the balance on completion.
+When embarking on a web project for new clients, whether it be for testing, auditing or web development, if the total is less than £1000 we ask for 25% up front, and the balance on completion.

 For larger projects in excess of £1000, we ask for 25% up front, 40% on completion, and the balance payable one month later.

-For monthly website management and SEO agreements, these can be paid on the first Monday of each calendar month for the duration of the agreement.
+For monthly website management and testing agreements, these can be paid on the first Monday of each calendar month for the duration of the agreement.

 What payment methods do you accept for building websites? ⇨

 The preferred method of payment is direct bank transfer.
-Details will be provided when an invoice is raised.
+Details will be provided when an invoice is submitted.

 Alternatively you can pay by PayPal.

-Can my website be transfered to a different web designer? ⇨
+Can my website be transferred to a different web designer? ⇨

-Targa will gladly talk to you about transferring your website.
+Targa will be happy to talk to you about transferring your website.
 Transferring a website to a different web designer is quite a simple process provided that your current web designer is co-operative.
 Some are, and some aren't!

 If you would like us to speak or write to them on your behalf, just ask and we'll be happy to help you out.

-To save repetition, read about selecting the right web designer before you start contacting a few.
+To save repetition, please read about selecting the right web designer before you start contacting a few.

 What would happen if my web designer stops trading? ⇨